andymcgunagle/express-router-generator/README.md

 ### createNewRouter method parameters

+1. #### template

-1. template: An object with the names of the routes you'd like to include in the new router.
+An object with the names of the routes you'd like to include in the new router.
 Additional details regarding the template parameter's properties can be found below in the [template parameter properties](#template-parameter-properties) section.

 ```javascript
 export const template = {